kyoseongku/Portfolio/README.md

 I do a demonstrate of my work.
 [Do a viewing](https://www.kyoseong.com).

-The portfolio code is NOT representative of my front-end work.
-Just something I threw together a while back.
+I've only been updating text since I threw this together a long time ago.
+It does not reflect my current front-end skills.

 ## TODO

+Major refresh?

 ## Demos